 As hard as it is to just throw it all out, it actually is easier than deciding what few precious items to save.

-It has been almost three months since we kissed our moldy home goodbye.
+As of December 2017, it has been three years since we kissed our moldy home goodbye.
 And even though I have been in and out of it, disposing of our lives, I honestly don’t miss anything.
 Sure, I am still angry and working through emotions about the entire situation but I really don’t miss our stuff.
 Even the sentimental stuff.
 I’m moving away from that.
 Our health and the improvements we are already seeing is worth so much more than our stuff.

 I’m sure some of you are still wondering what is technically safe to clean and take or even clean and sell to someone who doesn’t react to mold.
 I will tell you but please, think twice before keeping or selling anything.